 - In Studio, create a new project.

-- In the Setup ribbon tab, click Publish.
+- In the Design ribbon tab, click Publish.
 If the project is published successfully, the Info dialog box is displayed and copies the project to the NuGet location set in the

 NuGetServerUrlparameter, in the